 “As cosmological data show, there should be three types of matter in the Universe: ordinary matter mg, dark matter mDM , and dark energy mDE .
 Therefore, based on these grounds, one might tentatively assume that there are also three different types of gravitational forces: attractive νg, repulsive νq, and attractive-repulsive associated with the so called gravitophoton, via the decay mode νgp → νg +νq, responsible for the attractive interaction between dark and Newtonian matter. “

-They propose that the interaction of dark energy with visible matter inside the galaxy and the interaction with dark matter in the galactic halo account for the modification of the gravitation law observed in MOND studies.
+They propose that the interaction of dark energy with visible matter inside the galaxy and the interaction with dark matter in the galactic halo account for the modification of the gravitation law suggested by MOND theory.